ucrcsedept/galah/docs/src/galah.api/commands/get_archive.rst

     :param assignment: The exact id of the assignment.
     :param email: You can optionally specify a user's email to filter on, and only that user's submissions will be downloaded.
+The structure of the archive will remain the same however (so the only top-level directory will be named ``email``).

 Example Usage
 -------------